awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 1. Return to the **SDx Project Settings** window by clicking on **Filter2D** tab in the central window of the SDx the GUI.

-1. Uncheck the **Host debug** check box located in the right side of the **SDx Project Settings** window.

 1. In the upper right corner of the **SDx Project Settings** window, the **Active build configuration** is shown.
 Ensure that **Emulation-HW** is selected.

+1. Uncheck the **Host debug** check box located in the right side of the **SDx Project Settings** window.

 1. Click the **Run** button ![](./images/filter2d_lab/RunButton.PNG) to run hardware emulation.
-	* Compiling the entire project takes about 5 minutes.
+	* Compiling the entire project takes about ~10 to 15 minutes.
 	* The **Console** provides the detailed build log during the compilation of the kernel and the host code.
 	* It then displays the standard output produced by the application during the actual emulation run.
 	* The hardware emulation is complete when the following messages are displayed at the bottom of the **Console**: